StinkyMilo/Prosetta/Frontend/docs/Fill.md

-# Col - Color Constructor
+# Fil - Fill Shape

 Sets the fill color to a specified value and ends the current shape with the new fill value.
 The color can be made with the color constructor or be a literal color name.